 Sciatica is one of the most painful lower back pain conditions.
 However, that is far from being the only sciatica symptom.
 What is sciatica?
 What are the main sciatica symptoms?
 Why may you be better off seeking natural care than subjecting yourself to the side effects of pain medicine?
 Read on to learn about sciatica.

 The sciatic nerve starts in the lower spinal cord between the 4th and 5th lumbar vertebrae along with the 3 sacral vertebrae.
 These five nerve roots form up together in the buttocks, but then branch back into two and travel down both legs.
 Sciatica occurs when this nerve is pinched, compressed, or irritated anywhere along the line.
 This is the largest in the human body!

-It therefore makes sense that pain and other symptoms. may vary depending on the part of the nerve that is compressed and what is causing the issue.
+It therefore makes sense that pain and other symptoms. may vary depending on the part of the nerve where compression occurs and what is causing the issue.
 However, to simplify the understanding of sciatica, we’re going to consider 5 primary sciatica symptoms.

 This is the symptom that the condition is best known for.
 Problems in the sacral and lumbar spine areas can lead to chronic lower back pain, which also happens to be one of the most common causes of disability globally.
 However, it is important to remember that the location of pain is not always the source of the problem.
 As we will discuss later, lower back issues can be caused by a misalignment in the upper neck that leads to significant changes in the lower back.
 This, in turn, may cause the conditions to form that result in sciatica.

 Keep in mind the fact that the sciatic nerve branches down both legs.
 As a result, pain is rarely limited to the lower back.
 Pain may radiate down one side through the hip and buttock and down the leg.
 While it is not true in every single case, sciatic pain is often one-sided.
 Again, the location of the nerve irritation will determine which side suffers from this symptom.